ccp992/School-Project-and-Homework/README.md

 ﻿# School-Project-and-Homework
-﻿This is a copy for school homework
+﻿This is a copy for School Project and Homework